TracyGJG/fp-games/README.md

 1. Convert the Common JS module system, and the web bypass code, for the ES6 module syntax usable in both environments.
 2. Extract constant values into a JSON file and import it into the engine (snake.js) file.
 3. Extract the matrix manipulation operations fro the CLI version into their own file (matrix.js).
-4. The CLI version is revised to use extended ASCII graphics (like the Tetris game) in place of the simple ASCII characters.
-5. ASCII escape sequences have also been used to apply colour.
+4. The CLI version is revised to use extended ASCII graphics (like the Tetris game) in place of the simple ASCII characters, and ASCII escape sequences have also been used to apply colour.
 6. Generalised the `append` function and included it in the base.js file.

 ```js